Why are Lathes so Expensive: Uncovering the Cost

 The Costs And The Brands

-• Wood Lathes Metal lathes are available in different sizes with different functionalities, which affect the price of lathes.
+• Wood Lathes and Metal lathes are available in different sizes with different functionalities, which affect the price of lathes.
 Your low lathes will cost you about $250 – $450.
 All lathes are small in size and don’t come with all the bobs, bits, and pieces that you can expect with mid-size or high-size lathes.

 • Mid-size lathes look bigger, with more bells and whistles, and the price is anything from $450 to $850 in range.
-These lathes are the best if you are more serious about to working with woodturning and are looking for a larger number of possibilities.
+These lathes are the best if you are more serious about working with woodturning and are looking for a larger number of possibilities.

-Most expensive parts of a lathe
+The most expensive parts of a lathe

 • Cast Iron